AJenbo/DiabloGrooboAnalysis/readme.md

 Kyle Evans (kevans) is a system software engineer who primarily works on FreeBSD for both fun and profit.
 His involvement with the Diablo speedrunning community is virtually nonexistent outside of this analysis, but his career and hobbies have provided him with experience and access to hardware used to accelerate the search efforts.

-The authors would like to additionally credit Funkmastermp for valuable contributions to the analysis.
+The authors would like to additionally credit Funkmastermp for valuable contributions to the analysis and _Diablo_ speedrunning in general.

 # Appendix A - Diablo Level Generation